DPassarelli/w3c-xml-validator/README.md

 * The input parameter is `undefined`, `null`, or an empty string.
 * The W3C web site is not reachable.
 * The W3C web site is not functioning (for example, returns a 5xx HTTP status code).
-* The code in this library has a bug that causes the W3C web site to return a 4xx HTTP status code.
+* The code in this library has a bug that causes the W3C web site to return a 3xx or 4xx HTTP status code.

 Check the `message` property of the error object to find out more information about the source of the problem.
 If you feel there is an issue with the code in this project, please [submit a ticket on GitHub](https://github.com/DPassarelli/w3c-xml-validator/issues) for help.